 Physical Therapy Guide to Perthes Disease

-The condition begins with a disruption of blood flow to the femoral head.
-The femoral head is the ball-shaped top end of the thigh bone where it joins the hip socket.
-Each bone in the body requires a supply of blood that delivers oxygen and nutrients to it.
-Without this blood supply, necrosis (cell death) occurs in the vulnerable area of growing bone at the femoral head.
+Perthes disease (also known as Legg-Calvé-Perthes disease or LCPD) is a rare pediatric hip condition.
+It most often occurs in children 4 to 10 years old.
+Perthes disease begins with a disruption of blood flow to the top of the thigh bone (the femoral head), where it connects to the pelvis (hip socket).
+Without a blood supply, which brings oxygen and nutrients to the bone, necrosis (cell death) occurs in the vulnerable area of growing bone at the hip.
+Perthes disease can cause pain and limping.
 Perthes disease can range from mild (usually in younger children) to severe.
-In severe cases, the head of the femur flattens due to breakdown of bone and leads to the onset of early osteoarthritis.
-The long-term outlook is good for most children treated for this disease.
-However, healing occurs slowly and takes at least 18 to 24 months.
+In severe cases, the head of the femur flattens due to breakdown of bone, leading to early osteoarthritis.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.